Atlantic waves crashing on the Outer Banks shoreline during daytime

 The NPS beaches at Cape Hatteras National Seashore allow leashed dogs year-round on most stretches, with seasonal closures only at protected wildlife nesting areas.
 Those closures are well-marked.

-The good news: every one of the 12 main OBX RV parks allows pets.
+The good news: every OBX RV park that publishes a pet policy allows dogs.
 The variation is in fee structure and breed/weight restrictions.

 Private parks — typical pet fees and policies